openflighthpc/flight-file-manager/api/docs/routes.md

 }
 ```

-The request MAY specify which directory the file manager should be open at with the `dir` query argument.
+The request MAY specify which directory the file manager should be opened at with the `dir` query argument.
 The `dir` MUST be one of the following:
 1. An absolute path to the user's home directory or sub-directories,
 2. A relative path from the user's home directory that meets the first condition when expanded.

 `422 Unprocessable Entity` SHALL be returned if the directory is invalid.

 ```
-POST /cloudcmd?dir=<relative-path>
+POST /cloudcmd?dir=<path>
 Authorization: Basic <base64 username:password>
 Accepts: application/json
 ```

 ## DELETE - /cloudcmd